percona/pxc-docs/docs/state-snapshot-transfer.md

 !!! note

     If the [`gcs.sync_donor`](wsrep-provider-index.md#gcs.sync_donor) variable is set to `Yes` (default is `No`), the whole cluster will get blocked if the donor is blocked by SST.

+## Limitation

+When configuring Percona XtraDB Cluster, your server must create a local socket.
+You can set up a socket by providing a path, or you can skip creating one explicitly.
+However, do not leave the <socket> variable in my.cnf empty, like this: `socket=`.
+If you do, the server won’t create a socket.
+State Snapshot Transfer (SST) requires the local socket for the following tasks:

+* Taking backup using Percona XtraBackup

+* Detecting keyring component status

 ## Choose the SST Donor